Farewill online wills: our terms and conditions

 Nobody apart from you (such as any beneficiary of a will) has any right under the Contracts (Rights of Third Parties) Act 1999 to enforce any part of these terms and conditions.
 This does not include any other right or remedy that a third party may have under law.

-We’re liable or responsible for any foreseeable loss or damage we cause you if we fail to comply with these terms - by breaking this contract or not using reasonable care and skill.
-Foreseeable means it’s obvious it’ll happen or, if at the time we made the contract, we both knew it might happen.
+We're liable or responsible for any foreseeable loss or damage we cause you.
+Foreseeable means it's obvious it'll happen or, if at the time we made the contract, we both knew it might happen.

-We’re not liable or responsible for any loss or damage that’s not foreseeable, for any loss or damage (direct or indirect) caused by something beyond our reasonable control, or if something was unavoidable despite us using reasonable care and skill to avoid it.
+We’re not liable or responsible for losses caused by factors outside of our control or losses that are not a direct consequence of our failure to exercise reasonable skill and care in providing our services.
 So you won’t be able to claim against us if your losses resulted from circumstances that we couldn’t or shouldn’t have been expected to know about.

 We’re not liable or responsible for verifying, investigating, advising on or checking: